Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: Introduction

 In this paper, we propose a deep convolutional correlation iterative particle filter (D2CIP) tracker.
-D2CIP is an extension of our previous visual trackers \cite{mozhdehideep,mozhdehideep2,mozhdehideep3,mozhdehideep4}, which represent a new class of tracking algorithms that integrate Sequential Monte Carlo strategies with correlation-convolution techniques.
-Our proposed tracker uses multiple particles as the inputs to a CNN \cite{SimonyanICLR2015} and then applies the correlation filter used in the ECO tracker \cite{ECO} to generate the correlation map of each particle.
-As Fig. \ref{fig:1new} illustrates, correlation filter-based trackers attempt to determine the new position of the target by analyzing the displacement between the center of the correlation map, which corresponds to the previous target position, and the new peak in the map.
+D2CIP is an extension of our previous visual trackers \citep{mozhdehideep,mozhdehideep2,mozhdehideep3,mozhdehideep4}, which represent a new class of tracking algorithms that integrate Sequential Monte Carlo strategies with correlation-convolution techniques.
+Our proposed tracker uses multiple particles as the inputs to a CNN \citep{SimonyanICLR2015} and then applies the correlation filter used in the ECO tracker \citep{ECO} to generate the correlation map of each particle.
+As Fig. \ref{fig:1new} illustrates, trackers based on correlation filters attempt to determine the new position of the target by analyzing the displacement between the center of the correlation map, which corresponds to the previous target position, and the new peak in the map.
 More specifically, the correlation between the target model generated at previous frames and convolutional features extracted from the current frame are used to determine the new target position.
 Larger displacements between the previous target position and the peak of the correlation map lead to a degradation in the quality of the correlation map, since the corresponding convolutional features are less similar to the target model.
-Our proposed iterative particle filter decreases this distance for each particle through an iterative procedure.
+Our proposed method differs from previous approaches in that it decreases this distance for each particle through an iterative procedure.
 At each iteration, the particles approach the target location and an improved correlation map is computed.
 To our knowledge, iterative particle filters have not been used in conjunction with CNNs and correlation filters before.